dgruninger97/Part1PeerReview/Notebook.md

 of NumericalIntegration algorithms; however it is not shown in the class diagram.

 ### To what extent did the design program to interfaces?

+As mentioned above, the IntegrationMethod interface was implemented by the NumericalIntegraiton class, which I assume will actually execute the integration desired by the client.